 Like most Environmental Studies classes, these involve field trips.
 Here are students (upper left through clockwise) doing community service at The Strawberry Hill Nature Preserve, 2) touring Dickinson College’s sustainable farm, 3) experiencing American University’s environmental filmmaking program, and 4) visiting the Newsuem, Washington D.C.’s museum dedicated to journalism.

 Looking to do some research?
-Here are examples of students who have worked with me on cool independent projects.
+Here are examples from students who have worked with me on cool research projects.

 Dori Gorcyzca, 2015.
 Senior Honors Thesis: “Is it Hot Out There?
 Climate Change in Glacier National Park, Montana.” (co-advisor, Dr. Sarah Principato).
 Dori is working on a digital humanities project that involves constructing an online, interactive website that shares information about Glacier National Park’s rapidly melting glaciers.
 In using Glacier National Park as her case study, Dori’s broader objective is to test this virtual method of climate change communication.
 To design her website, Dori is not only familiarizing herself with online web tools and climate communication scholarship but she’s also employing her Earth Sciences knowledge as she works with my glacial geologist colleague Sarah Principato to visualize some of the scientific data on the Park’s glaciers.
 Here’s a nice journalistic piece on the college website about Dori and her research.

 Brian Kelley, 2010.
 Senior Honors Thesis: “Exploring intersections between wilderness and environmental filmmaking.”
 Brian contextualizes and reflects on the process of making his documentary, On the Fence, about wildlife-human conflict in Botswana.
 Filmed while on a semester abroad with SIT, On the Fence involved a year and half worth of effort from pre-production research to post-production editing and reflecting on audience responses.
 Read about Brian’s award winning work!